JohannesValoy/Group1-project-network-2022/report/REPORT.md

 ## Abstract

-Having unhealthy temperature and humidity quality in your house, could cause serious problems in your day-to-day life.
-Respiratory issues, induced stress, reduced social skills and most commonly sleeping problems.
-To avoid problems like these, we have made a temperature logger that measures the temperature in a room and sends the data to a database.
+In modern society sleeping problems is a common problem.
+Sleep problems might have many causes, but two of the most common causes is the room temperature and humidity.
+To avoid this problem, we have made a temperature logger that measures the temperature in a room and sends the data to a database.
 The data is then visualized in an application.
-This way the user can see the temperatures of the different rooms, as well as if the humidity is on the optimal level for good health.
-This raises the users awareness of their indoor conditions to hopefully assist in increasing their health and overall quality of life.
+This way the user can see what temperature makes for the best sleep quality, and if the humidity is on the optimal level for good sleep and good health.
+Possible future work could be adding the ability to see the average temperature and humidity at any given time of day, and the ability to rate your sleep to get a better view of what makes the sleep quality increase, and what makes it decrease.

 ## Introduction

 In a world where more and more people struggle with sleep problems, it's important to do research and make products that can help people fix these problems to increase their quality of life.
 As a part of